chaudharykmohit213-alt/911_Calls_Analysis/E-Commerce Purchases/README.md

-The project focuses on analysis of
+The project focuses on analysis of an E-Commerce database to understand about the various customers, their credit card details, their spending patterns , age etc.